b-pardi/Network-Visualizers/README.md

 `python main.py --xor -hn 3 -ner 200`

 **Note** It is most useful to run the XOR network with 2 or 3 hidden neurons, as those allow you to see the feature space mapping of the input points.
 Beyond 3 dimensions it is not feasible for us to visualize, the feature space plot is omitted.
+However the network will still run and train and other plots show.

-## Currently implemented:
+## Currently Implemented Network Backgrounds:
 ### XOR (Exclusive OR) Problem Neural Net
 Simple neural network with 3 layers (1 input, 1 hidden, 1 output) to solve the XOR gate problem.
 The XOR problem is a fundamental in machine learning, introducing the concept non linearly separable classification